takdirzd/basic-streaming/README.md

 + Validation & Backup - PostgreSQL
     - The fetched data is temporarily stored in PostgreSQL for validation.
     - PostgreSQL serves as a backup, and invalid data is not forwarded to Kafka.

++ Streaming - Apache Kafka
+    - Validated data is sent to Apache Kafka as a streaming event.
+    - Kafka acts as an intermediary before the data reaches the NoSQL system.

++ Storage - Apache Cassandra:
+    - Apache Cassandra is used as the NoSQL database for scalable storage.
+    - Data from Kafka is stored in Cassandra for further analytics and processing.

 DATA STREAMING.pdf for details.